 Monitoring of Children Not Receiving Antiretroviral Therapy

-Children not receiving cART should be evaluated every 3 to 4 months with measurement of CD4 cell count and percentage, and plasma viral load; evaluation of growth and development for signs of HIV-associated change; and laboratory evaluation for HIV-associated conditions including anemia, leukopenia, thrombocytopenia, elevated glucose, transaminases, or creatinine, and hypoalbuminemia.
+Children not receiving cART should be evaluated every 3 to 4 months with measurement of CD4 cell count and percentage and plasma viral load; evaluation of growth and development for signs of HIV-associated change; and laboratory evaluation for HIV-associated conditions including anemia, leukopenia, thrombocytopenia, elevated glucose, transaminases, or creatinine, and hypoalbuminemia.
 Urinalysis should be obtained every 6 to 12 months to monitor for HIV-associated nephropathy.
-Opportunistic infection monitoring should follow guidelines appropriate for the child’s exposure history and clinical setting (see the Pediatric Opportunistic Infection Guidelines).
+Opportunistic infection monitoring should follow guidelines appropriate for the child’s exposure history and clinical setting (see the Pediatric Opportunistic Infections Guidelines).

 More frequent evaluation may be necessary for children experiencing virologic, immunologic, or clinical deterioration or to confirm an abnormal value.

 Readiness for ARV adherence should be assessed prior to starting cART.
 If abacavir is being considered as part of the regimen, HLA-B*5701 testing should be sent prior to initiation of that ARV, and an alternative ARV should be used if HLA-B*5701 is positive (see Abacavir in Appendix A: Pediatric Antiretroviral Drug Information).
 Genotype resistance testing is recommended if not already performed (see Antiretroviral Drug-Resistance Testing).